tokamak-network/tokamak-titan/packages/contracts/docs/OptimismMintableERC721.md

-# IOptimismMintableERC721
+# OptimismMintableERC721

-> IOptimismMintableERC721
+> OptimismMintableERC721

-Interface for contracts that are compatible with the OptimismMintableERC721 standard.
-Tokens that follow this standard can be easily transferred across the ERC721 bridge.
+This contract is the remote representation for some token that lives on another network,         typically an Optimism representation of an Ethereum-based token.
+Standard reference         implementation that can be extended or modified according to your needs.